 Symptoms of hoarding may include:

-- The thought of getting rid of things causes you excessive stress.
+- Thoughts of getting rid of things causes you excessive stress

-- Your home is ruined or unsafe because of the items you are keeping.
+- Thoughts that your home is ruined or unsafe because of the items you are keeping

-- Having the perception that keeping things will keep you safe.
+- Thoughts that keeping things will keep you safe

 Path to improved well being

 Treating a hoarding disorder requires help from a mental health provider.
-He or she will want to meet on a regular basis.
-This will help your provider get to know your, how you cope, life challenges, and other things.
+They will want to meet on a regular basis.
+This will help your provider get to know you, how you cope, your life challenges, and other things.

 Your provider may ask you a series of questions, including: